Asbestos Types

-There are actually 6 main asbestos types which are chrysotile, crocidolite, amosite, anthophyllite, tremolite and actinolite.
+There are actually 6 main types of asbestos which are chrysotile, crocidolite, amosite, anthophyllite, tremolite and actinolite.

 Each of these asbestos types belongs to two mineral families of asbestos –